LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Maximum order predictor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the opposite end of the spectrum, ARKode's :ref:`interpolation module <Mathematics.Interpolation>` can be used to construct a higher-order polynomial interpolant, :math:`p_q(t)`.
-The implicit stage predictor is computed through evaulating this interpolant at each stage time :math:`t^I_{n,i}`.
+At the opposite end of the spectrum, ARKODE's interpolation modules discussed in section :numref:`Mathematics.Interpolation` can be used to construct a higher-order polynomial interpolant, :math:`p_q(t)`.
+The implicit stage predictor is computed through evaulating the highest-degree-available interpolant at each stage time :math:`t^I_{n,i}`.